 19. Maha Shivaratri

-Ask any Hindu what Maha Shivaratri is and I bet they'll know the answer to this.
+Ask any Hindu what Maha Shivaratri is, and I bet they'll know the answer to this.
 Celebrated as a festival of pure devotion to Lord Shiva, Maha Shivaratri holds immense importance for the devotees of Lord Shiva and has great significance as far as Hindu Mythology is concerned.
 It is one of those different festivals of India in which both unmarried and married women attain marital bliss.

-Things To Do - Visit temples and indulge in the grand festivities with friends and family
+Things to do - Visit temples and indulge in the grand festivities with friends and family

-Where It Is Celebrated - Maha Shivaratri is a festival that is majorly celebrated in Northern India and Nepal.
+Where it is Celebrated - Maha Shivaratri is a festival that is majorly celebrated in Northern India and Nepal

 Suggested Read: Famous Things to Do in Nepal That Will Give You Memories For A Lifetime